MarkusHelej/Jupyter_pyviz_module/README.md

-# Run this in your Anaconda Prompt
+# Run this in your Anaconda Prompt the first time you use it

 ### 1. Clone the repository
 git clone https://github.com/MarkusHelej/Jupyter_pyviz_module.git